Sinking of the MS Estonia: Sinking

 The first sign of trouble aboard Estonia was when a metallic bang was heard, presumably caused by a heavy wave hitting the bow doors around 01:00, when the ship was on the outskirts of the Turku archipelago, but an inspection—limited to checking the indicator lights for the ramp and visor—showed no problems.
 Over the next 10 minutes, similar noises were reported by passengers and other crew.
 At about 01:15, the visor is believed to have separated and torn open the loading ramp behind it.
 The ship immediately took on a heavy starboard list (initially around 15 degrees, but by 01:30, the ship had rolled 60 degrees and by 01:50 the list was 90 degrees) as water flooded into the vehicle deck.
 Estonia was turned to port and slowed before her four engines cut out completely.

 At about 01:20, a quiet female voice called "Häire, häire, laeval on häire", Estonian for "Alarm, alarm, there is alarm on the ship", over the public address system, which was followed immediately by an internal alarm for the crew, then one minute later by the general emergency signal.
 The vessel's rapid list and the flooding prevented many people in the cabins from ascending to the boat deck, as water not only flooded the vessel via the car deck, but also through windows in cabins as well as the massive windows along deck 6.
 The windows gave way to the powerful waves as the ship listed and the sea reached the upper decks.
-Survivors reported that water flowed down from ceiling panels, stairwells and along corridors from decks that were not yet under water.
+Survivors reported that water flowed down from ceiling panels, stairwells and along corridors from decks that were not yet underwater.
 This contributed to the rapid sinking.
 A mayday was communicated by the ship's crew at 01:22, but did not follow international formats.
 Estonia directed a call to Silja Europa and only after making contact with her did the radio operator utter the word "Mayday".
 The radio operator on Silja Europa, chief mate Teijo Seppelin, replied in English: "Estonia, are you calling mayday?"
 After that, the voice of third mate Andres Tammes took over on Estonia and the conversation shifted to Finnish.